RhesPosse/TicTacToe/README.md

 * Thomas Ari Bech
 * Voisava Gkouli

-This project is about implementing the game Tic Tac Toe in Javascript.
+This project is about implementing the game TicTacToe in Javascript using TDD.